sedostheatre/sedos.co.uk/input/events/assassins-auditions.md

 We intend to pursue non-traditional casting, so all roles in Assassins are open to actors of all ethnicities, except  John Wilkes Booth, whose Confederate allegiance and opposition to the abolition of slavery were key factors in his assassination of Abraham Lincoln, so it would feel inappropriate and confusing for a non-white actor to play this role.

-Playing age and gender presentation requirements for all roles are detailed in the breakdown at the bottom of this notice.
+Playing age and gender presentation requirements for all roles are detailed in the breakdown in the [audition notice](https://docs.google.com/document/d/1rKDpC4T8sxlielJKdqhDQDJT7ACg2a8Ex3MVxV-pyLQ/edit?tab=t.0).

 With regard to the assassins, the characters’ lived experience was a contributing factor to their motive so we will be casting actors who present as the traditional gender presentation.
 Anyone can audition for any role, provided they are comfortable portraying that gender.

 There are no strict gender presentation requirements for the balladeer/proprietor (but please see the role breakdown as to how we are intending to portraying those roles), the ensemble and dancing chorus, but we will be looking to create a balanced cast.
-We are not intending to double the balladeer and Lee Harvey Oswald (see role breakdown).
+We are not intending to double the balladeer and Lee Harvey Oswald (see role breakdown in the notice).

 We will not be transposing any vocal lines (other than potentially changing the octave).